 Humans are the masters of abstract thought; it is the hallmark of our intelligence.
-High-level, objectoriented languages like C# give us the ability to analyze a problem abstractly and symbolically express its solution in a form that is both understandable by humans and readable by other programs.
-By other programs, I mean the code a programmer writes must be translated from source code instructions into machine instructions recognizable by a particular processor.
-This translation is performed by running a compiler that converts the C# code into an intermediate language that is then executed by the Common Language Runtime (CLR) Environment.
+High-level, object-oriented languages like C# give us the ability to analyze a problem abstractly and symbolically express its solution in a form that is both understandable by humans and readable by other programs.
+By other programs, I mean that the C# code a programmer writes must be translated from source code into machine instructions recognizable by a particular processor.
+This translation is effected by running a compiler that converts the C# code into an intermediate language that is then executed by the C# Common Language Runtime (CLR) Environment.

-To a programmer using an object-oriented programming language like C#, a program is a collection of classes that model the behavior of objects in a particular problem domain.
+To a C# programmer, a program is a collection of classes that model the behavior of objects in a particular problem domain.
 These classes model object behavior by defining object attributes (data) and methods to manipulate these object attributes.
 On an even higher level, a program can be viewed as an interaction between objects.
 This view of a program is convenient for humans.